Artists are some of the best marketers around.

-Nobody looked, talked or created art like Warhol.
+Nobody looked, talked or made art like him.

-His image, just like his art, stood out.
-Camera and onlookers couldn't help but be drawn to the distinct persona that his wig, voice and suit created.
-It can be seen in his interviews, like this: https://www.youtube.com/watch?v=NZkjWW-mENk And is what made him so popular with advertising executives across the globe.
+Cameras and onlookers couldn't help but be drawn to the distinct persona that his wig, voice and suit created.
+It can be seen in his interviews like this.
+And it's what made him so popular with advertising executives across the globe.

-Even his studio was unique.
-Self-labelled by Warhol as “The Factory”, it became an open playground for artists, musicians and celebrities, with figures like Bob Dylan and Sylvador Dalí regularly popping in and out.
-It was unlike anything seen before.
+Even his studio was unlike anything seen before.
+Self-labelled as “The Factory”, it became an open playground for artists, musicians and celebrities, with figures like Bob Dylan and Sylvador Dalí regularly popping in and out.

 His work reflected and changed pop culture